 We may amend these terms and conditions at any time without prior notice.
 If we do amend these terms and conditions, the amended terms will be effective when posted on this website and you are deemed to have accepted the relevant changes.

-These booking terms and conditions shall be governed and construed in accordance with the laws of England and Wales and the courts of England and Wales shall have non-exclusive jurisdiction to adjudicate any dispute which arises thereto.
-Additionally your accommodation booking may also be subject to local laws, customs and sensitivities, which may change from time to time.
-We are not liable for any bookings which do not comply with such local laws, customs and sensitivities.
+a) These booking terms and conditions shall be governed and construed in accordance with the laws of England and Wales and the courts of England and Wales shall have non-exclusive jurisdiction to adjudicate any dispute which arises thereto.

 LARGER PRINT COPIES OF THESE CONDITIONS ARE AVAILABLE ONLINE OR ON REQUEST FROM